KANSAS CITY GIRLS METRO LACROSSE LEAGUE

 J. KCMGLA Dues

-All Clubs must pay fees to the league by March 1st of each year.
-The league will set the fees at the beginning of each season by a Vote of the Board.
+All Clubs must pay 80% of fees to the league prior to the first game of the season.
+The remaining balance will be required at a later date established by the club Treasurer.
+The league will set the fees at the beginning of each season by the Board.

 K. Umpire Fees